czi-catalystproject/hub-champion-training/README.md

 # JupyterHub Administration to Empower Research Communities

-This lesson is aimed at Hub Champions and teaches the fundamentals of hub administration and user support for 2i2c managed JupyterHubs in the cloud.
-Delivered over two synchronous workshops, two hours in length a week apart.
-The time in between is dedicated to self-guided study with asynchronous support (via email 2i2c support / online Slack?
+Delivered over two synchronous workshops, each two hours in length a week apart.
+The time in between is dedicated to self-guided study with asynchronous support provided by the instructors (via email 2i2c support / online Slack?
 To be discussed).

 > [!WARNING]
 > This lesson is under active development and not ready for teaching yet.